Namibia Oil Blocks Map: Complete Guide to PEL Licenses 2026

 Discoveries:

-- • Venus: 2.6 billion barrels (Feb 2022)
+- • Venus-1: ~2 billion barrels recoverable (confirmed Feb 2022)

-- • Appraisal: 3 wells completed
+- • Appraisal: Multiple wells completed

 Investor Exposure: